-Children’s trail £2 with prize.
+Children’s trail £2 with prize, available from the shop.

 See how we recreate those wonderful tastes today in our kitchen garden and café.
 With produce grow right here in the gardens used in our café and available for you to take home with you from our shop.

 Follow the ingredients growing in our salad plot down to the historic kitchen where they will be transformed by our volunteers into the magnificent showpiece of the 17th century table- the Grand Salad.

 Eat Your Flowers

 A feast for all the senses, our edible flower plot will be blooming for you to pick and taste flowers throughout the summer.
 Have you tried a peppery nasturtium or a pretty petunia?
 Edible flowers may be all the rage in modern restaurants but they were fashionable in the 17th century too.
 It just shows that nothing is new, but it is all beautiful.
 Lookout for edible flowers in our salads and on our cakes in the Orangery Café too.